 This is how I red bean.

-What brand of red bean should you use?
+What brand of red bean should you use to make a New Orleans-style red beans and rice?

 To start, you have to find the perfect bean.
 The Camellia brand has been a part of my Monday tradition for several years and my pot of beans has been better because of them.
 If you’re trying to get an authentic pot of red beans (other than being in New Orleans itself) you have to use Camellia beans.